Unlocking epigenetic variation to breed sustainable crops in a changing climate

 Advisor: Prof. Cyril Zipfel, Department of Plant and Microbial Biology, University of Zurich

-Partner: Dirk Balmer and Katrin Hermann Syngenta Crop Protection AG - Biological Science, Switzerland
+Partner: Katrin Thor, Syngenta Crop Protection AG - Biological Science, Switzerland

 This project will fill (1) a societal need for more sustainable crop management products, (2) a regulatory need for products with negligible impact on the environment and proven human safety, and (3) an industrial need for efficient complementary or alternative technologies to current controversial chemical or genetic solutions.
 As such, PEPSTRESS will inform academia, industry and policymakers of the potential use of peptides as novel natural crop improvement treatments, and will also lead to potential development of commercial products by the industrial partner.